Bi-Level Online Provisioning and Scheduling with Switching Costs and Cross-Level Constraints: Regret Analysis and Budget Guarantee

 \begin{theorem}[Total regret of our bi-level algorithm BLOL] With probability at least $1-3\delta$, the regret of the proposed bi-level algorithm BLOL (Algorithm~\ref{alg:upper_level_framework}) satisfies

 \end{theorem}

 Theorem~\ref{thm:total_regret} establishes a near-optimal $\tilde{\mathcal O}(\sqrt{K})$ regret, implying the average regret vanishes.
 Importantly, the bound separates the roles of the two levels: the upper level contributes only logarithmic regret (and bounded switching overhead) thanks to strong convexity and stable updates, while the dominant $\tilde{\mathcal O}(\sqrt{K})$ term comes from learning the unknown lower-level dynamics safely even under time-varying budgets.
 This clean separation clarifies the benefit of our primal-dual interface.
 The extended LP provides a dual variable signal that converts lower-level learning progress into correct sensitivity feedback for upper-level subgradient in budget updating.
+Please see Appendix~\ref{total_regret_1} for the complete proof of Theorem~\ref{thm:bdope_main}.

 \begin{theorem}[Safety Guarantee] With probability at least $1-3\delta$, the algorithm BALDE (Algorithm~\ref{alg:bdope_subroutine}) satisfies the budget constraint for all episodes $k \in [K]$, i.e., $V_d(\text{BALDE};P) \le b_k$. \end{theorem}